pelivan/todolist-js/README.md

 # todolist-js
-ToDoList created with HTML,CSS and JavaScript.
+TodoList created using HTML,CSS and JavaScript